The Irish in New Orleans, LA

 Finn McCool's Irish Pub

-3701 Banks Street
+3701 Banks Street, New Orleans

 Finn McCool's is the place if you want to watch football (real football).
 It's arguably the best Irish pub in New Orleans, and by our measure, certainly the best pint of Guinness.